flenniken/collections/docs/collection-maker.md

 # Maker Command

-You run the maker command to create the collection's json file from the folder of images.
-It fills in the image width, height, size and other information.
+You run the maker command to create the collection's local image folder from the folder of images.
+It creates a cjson file with the images width, height, size and other information.
 It creates empty titles and descriptions and order of the images is arbitrary.
 You will fill in this information later.

 Run the command and specify the folder:

 ~~~
-scripts/maker -m c3
+scripts/maker -c 3

-Wrote new collection folder images/c3.
+Created a new local collection: images/c3
 ~~~

-It validate the files and if a problem is found, it stops so you can correct it.
+It validates the files and if a problem is found, it stops so you can correct it.
 It validates:

 * that the collection is the next available collection.
 It checks the